-Teresa M. Brenner, 55, has served as one of our independent directors since April 2016.
-Ms. Brenner retired from Bank of America Corporation in 2012, where she had served in a variety of roles for approximately 20 years, including most recently as a Managing Director and Associate General Counsel.
-Ms. Brenner served on the Board of Directors of Residential Capital, LLC from March 2013 to December 2013, during its restructuring and through the confirmation of its bankruptcy proceeding.
-Ms. Brenner has also held a variety of philanthropic roles, having served as a trustee of Temple Israel from 2012 to 2014 and serving as its Treasurer from 2018 to 2019.
-Ms. Brenner also served as a director for Right Moves for Youth from 2006 to 2013, including as its chairperson from 2010 to 2012.
+Teresa M. Brenner, 57, has served as one of our independent directors since 2016 and has served as our lead independent director since July 2019.
+Ms. Brenner retired from Bank of America Corporation in 2012, where she had served in a variety of roles for approximately 20 years, including most recently as a managing director and associate general counsel.
+Ms. Brenner served on the board of directors of Residential Capital, LLC from March 2013 to December 2013, during its restructuring and through the confirmation of its bankruptcy proceeding.
+Ms. Brenner has also held a variety of philanthropic roles, including serving as president of Temple Israel.
 Ms. Brenner received a Bachelor of Arts degree from Alma College in 1984 and a Juris Doctorate from Wake Forest University School of Law in 1987.
 We believe Ms. Brenner's extensive experience in corporate governance, law and finance makes her qualified to serve as a member of our board of directors.